sal55/langs/c3notes.md

 My M compiler only directly targets x64 native code for Windows.
 For anything else, I have reintroduced a C source target, which can be compiled with gcc or tcc (clang doesn't work on my machine), and which extends the range to 32-bit machines, Linux, and ARM processors.

 But they have always had difficulties, and the C target doesn't support many features of mine, so it effectively works for a subset only.
-(One big difficulty was using printf format codes, either used implicity, or explicitly (when M calls printf as a foreign function.
-What format to use for my int64 types?
+(One big difficulty was using printf format codes, either used implicity, or explicitly.
+When M calls printf as a foreign function, which format to use for my int64 types?
 To work across platforms, it needs to be a macro like PRId64, but that only exists if coding directly in C. Use of \*printf functions had to be all but eliminated.)

 Another problem was that, while the M compiler is very fast (near instant for programs a few tens of thousands of lines) it would hit a brick wall as soon as gcc was invoked, so the favoured C 'back-end' compiler is tcc.